 Then the referee looked at McGuinn…

-And as if he was perhaps overcome by some sense cognitive dissonance at the notion of the underdog Normans actually winning the game…
+And as if he was perhaps overcome by some sense cognitive dissonance at the notion of the underdog Normans actually beating the Saxons…

 Or perhaps because he was subtly informed by his supervisor before the game that it would be best for television ratings that Brock McGuinn continue playing in the post season for as long as possible…

-Or perhaps because he was of Anglo-Saxon descent and ancient blood rivalries are sub-consciously passed on through genetic inheritance…
+Or perhaps because he was of Anglo-Saxon decent and ancient blood rivalries are sub-consciously passed on through genetic inheritance…

 Or perhaps it was a legitimate, objective, unbiased assessment of the situation…